shierve/NEM-voting-specifications/README.md

 ## Implementation Example <a name="code"></a>

-You can find in this repo an example implementation in node.js of the vote counting. to execute it navigate to the js folder then:
+You can find in this repo a reference implementation in node.js of the vote counting. to execute it navigate to the js folder then:

 `$ npm install`